CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

         i.
 Note that many campus names, e.g. *Burnet* in *Burnet Campus,* *Mason* in *Mason Campus,* *Liberty* in *Liberty Campus,* *College Hill* in *College Hill Campus,* and *Oak* in *Oak Campus,* refer to neighborhoods or streets and therefore should be transliterated, not translated.

         ii.
 If space permits, replace *CCHMC* with the translation of *Cincinnati Children's*.
 Otherwise leave it in English.

+    b.
+Use established equivalents of English acronyms unless no such equivalent exists.
+If no such equivalent exists, translate the full term followed by the English acronym in parentheses.

 3. Location letters (e.g. *D* in *Location D*), building names, and addresses in the United States remain in English.